-

 Jason Leathem

 Jason is a seasoned biologist, who has taken a diverse path of post-secondary education and work to end up where he is today.
 His career began in 2007 following a Wildlife and Fisheries Conservation diploma from Lakeland College (LLC).
 Since then, Jason has worked with non-profit organizations, government, and the private sector, all while upgrading his educational experience.
-Completing a BASc in Environmental Management at LLC, took additional courses at Thompson Rivers University (BSc equivalent), and is currently (and hopefully, finally) pursuing an MSc in Environment and Management with Royal Roads University.
-Jason is a qualified environmental professional in both aquatic and terrestrial biology, who strives to safeguard the natural world by providing mitigative strategies, best management practices, and recommendations that meet regulatory standards for the projects he works on.
+Completing a BASc in Environmental Management at LLC (2010), course updates at Thompson Rivers University (B.Sc equivalent) (2018), and a M.Sc in Environment and Management at Royal Roads University (2026).
+Jason is a qualified environmental professional in both aquatic and terrestrial biology, striving to safeguard the natural world by providing mitigative strategies, best management practices, and recommendations that meet regulatory standards for the projects he works on.
+When Jason is free, he is either in the outdoors (hiking, biking, camping, birding, fishing, skiing, etc.), hanging out with friends, or relaxing at home.

 Richard Lambert

-RPBio, P. Biol - Wildlife Biologist
+RPBio, P. Biol - Intermediate Biologist

 Richard is a Wildlife Biologist with a keen interest in Herpetology, holding a MA from the University of Dundee, Scotland.
 His journey in environmental consultancy since 2016 has been driven by his dedication to wildlife conservation and wetland management under key regulatory acts.
 Leading several large scale wildlife and vegetation preservation projects across western Canada, he strives for excellence in his field and is particularly passionate about utilizing new technologies to obtain results.
 His roles have spanned from field leadership and project management to business development and safety coordination, all fueled by his passion for biology and a continuous desire to grow professionally.
 In his spare time, Richard loves to help his mentor at their rural farm and also loves backcountry camping and the culinary arts.